-Orlando Nightclub Shooter's Father Was FBI Informant, Gunman's Widow's Lawyers Say
+Orlando Nightclub Shooter's Father Was FBI Informant, Say Lawyers For Gunman's Widow

 Seddique Mateen, the father of the man behind the 2016 Pulse nightclub massacre, worked with the FBI as a confidential informant for more than a decade leading right up to the shooting, according to attorneys for the shooter's widow.

 The defense team revealed the information in a motion filed just hours before calling their first witness on behalf of Noor Salman, who stands accused of aiding her husband, Omar Mateen, and obstructing state and local investigations.

-The attorneys requested that U.S. District Judge Paul Byron dismiss the case or declare a mistrial, asserting that prosecutors violated the Constitution by waiting so long to acknowledge the shared history between Seddique Mateen and federal law enforcement.
+The attorneys argued that the case should be dismissed or declared a mistrial because prosecutors waited until Saturday — days after prosecution rested its case and nearly two weeks after the trial began — to acknowledge the shared history between Seddique Mateen and federal law enforcement.

-Only on Saturday — days after prosecution rested its case and nearly two weeks after the trial began — did prosecutor Sara Sweeney disclose Mateen's status as an informant "at various points" between January 2005 and June 2016.

-The disclosure, which Sweeney sent to the defense in a brief email, also revealed that the FBI launched an investigation of the elder Mateen after finding evidence he made money transfers to Turkey and Afghanistan in the months leading up to the shooting.
+In the disclosure emailed to the defense Saturday, prosecutor Sara Sweeney said Mateen served as an informant "at various points" between January 2005 and June 2016.
+The note also revealed that the FBI launched an investigation of the elder Mateen after finding evidence he made money transfers to Turkey and Afghanistan in the months leading up to the shooting.

 These previous omissions "have placed Ms. Salman, the jury, and this Court in a dark wood where the search for truth has been thwarted," the motion states.
 "It is apparent from the Government's belated disclosure that Ms. Salman has been defending a case without a complete set of facts and evidence that the Government was required to disclose."